 “Springfield is a very friendly and busy city.
 One thing we are great at is expressing how we feel through our art.
 All around the city and especially downtown there are beautiful murals and spray painted walls everywhere.
 Every one of them describes our city because they are always beautiful and weird.
 We have a lot of great local art shops all dealing in different types of art.
 One of these shops my aunt and uncle own.
 It’s called Springfield Pottery and they have gorgeous ceramic pieces that are all so different.
 I love there shop because they teach classes to many people from different ages and teach a lot of the students from the colleges nearby.
 It is such a great way to share art with people in the city and they also share their art with people out of the state when they go to shows and fairs.”

 Avery realized that by describing her own hometown and daily life, she had the chance to see her own community from an outsider’s perspective.
 As her project came to an end, her curiosity about the states around her started to grow.

 “Before PenPal schools I did not really have much interest in the different states.
 I like to travel, but I have not had much interest in traveling around the USA.
 Now, I am more curious about what the states have to offer and I would like to travel more in the states.”

 Thank you for showing us around Springfield, Avery!
 We can’t wait to see where the rest of your learning and travels take you.

 Want your students to develop self-awareness and awareness of other communities?
-Enroll your class in World Explorer, starting March 12th.
+Enroll your class in World Explorer.